TOC Digital Speech and Debate Series 1

 Put me on the email chain jackwalsh01@g.ucla.edu

 THE IMPORTANT PART: I try to be totally agnostic when reaching decisions, but in terms of my experience I will probably be the most effective judge for clash of civs and kritik debates.
 I mostly answered framework and kritiks as a 1A and my neg debates were almost exclusively 1-off settler colonialism.
-That being said I've found myself more and more agnostic on the question of framework.
-I will absolutely vote on framework against a k aff, and my experience in very technical framework debates can probably help you because I can understand how your arguments interact.
-Trying to win framework versus a k aff in front of me means that a switch side claim or a TVA (the TVA probably being more persuasive) is very important, as I believe that framework teams should be able to provide for the education of the aff under their interp.
+Still, I will absolutely vote on framework against a k aff, and my experience in technical framework debates can probably help you because I can understand how your arguments interact.
+Trying to win framework versus a k aff in front of me means that a switch side claim or a TVA (the TVA probably being more persuasive) is very important, as aff teams tend to win some amount of "our critique/scholarship is valuable" in front of me, and I need a response to that.

-And a bit about me, plus general thoughts on debate
+And a bit about me, and how I judge:

 I'm Jack, I was a 1A/2N.
-I debated for three years for Davis Senior High School in CX, I attended the TOC my senior year.
-I did NPDA for two years for UCSD with no major accomplishments, now I'm at UCLA and I'm getting back into judging and coaching in high school CX.
+I judged all last year, planning on judging quite a bit this year too.
+I debated for three years for Davis Senior High in CX, I attended the TOC my senior year.
+Did NPDA for two years for UCSD with no major accomplishments, I graduated UCLA this year.
+I currently coach for the Sac Urban Debate League doing policy coaching and some non-policy stuff as well.
 If you have questions about debating and growing at a team without debate infrastructure I have a LOT of experience with that, having had to do that in both high school and college.
 I read queerness arguments on the aff and settler colonialism on the neg.

-I'll be able to understand pretty much any rate of speed but I can only write so fast, so slow down a little bit on your very technical and in-depth analytic shells .
+I'll be able to understand pretty much any rate of speed but I can only write so fast, so slow down a little bit on your very technical and in-depth analytic shells.
+The average number of times I call clear per tournament is zero, it really probably won't come up.
+I just don't want you to go top speed through your analytical framework shell so I can get everything down.

 When I reach a decision, the first place I look is the 2NR and 2AR.
 The role of these last two speeches is to explain how I write my ballot for each side.
 The 2NR should tell me where to look on my flow when crafting a negative decision, and the inverse for the affirmative.
 I will probably first try to evaluate the relative impacts of the affirmative and negative, based off of the framework/impact debate.
 Additionally, when reaching my decision I will try to look at the round through both the viewpoint of the affirmative and negative as they portray it in their final rebuttal.